Oscar Abella - Tuba and early brass instruments

 cabecera_biography

 In July 2001 he was laureated with the First Prize of the "Young Artist Tuba Competition" in Lahti (Finland), awarded by the "International Tuba and Euphonium Association" (ITEA).
-His solo performances include: the "Vaughan Williams Tuba Concerto" with the "Basque National Orchestra" conducted by Christian Lindberg in March 2010; the world premiere of Bernard Cavanna´s "Quelques Annonces" for tuba and choir at the Radio France Studios (Paris) with the "Musicatreize Ensemble"; recitals at the "Contemporary Music Festival of Segovia", the "National Theater of Bordeaux", the "Auditorium Martín Codax" in Vigo, the "Matinees de Miramón" in San Sebastián, the "International Tuba and Euphonium Conference" in the "Brucknerhaus Linz" (Austria), the Soreasu Auditorium (Azpeitia), the "AETYB Festivals" in Barcelona (2014), Valencia (2016), Madrid (2018) and Málaga (2022), etc.
+Some of his solo performances include: the Vaughan Williams Tuba Concerto with the "Basque National Orchestra" conducted by Christian Lindberg in March 2010; the world premiere of Bernard Cavanna's "Quelques Annonces" for tuba and choir at the Radio France Studios (Paris) with the "Musicatreize Ensemble"; recitals at the "Contemporary Music Festival of Segovia", the "TNBA" (Bordeaux, France), the "Auditorium Martín Codax" (Vigo, Spain), the "Teatro Santiago Londoño" and "Centro Cultural Lucy Tejada" (Pereira, Colombia), the "Miramón Auditorium" and the "Soreasu Auditorium" (Basque Country), the "International Tuba and Euphonium Conference" at the "Brucknerhaus Linz" (Austria, 2012) and at the "Palau de la Música" (Valencia, Spain, 2025), the "AETYB Conferences" in Barcelona (2014), Valencia (2016), Madrid (2018) and Málaga (2022), etc.

 For further information, please visit www.oscarabella.com oscarabellalogo